Building the future of perpetuals trading

 Why perpetuals?

-From the moment we launched our beta in 2024, we received countless requests from our community asking about when we’d have a perps product.
-Given that $500 billion of volume flowed through perps DEXs in 2024, this presented us a opportunity that to capture a portion of the pie.
+From the moment we launched our beta in 2024, our community consistently asked when we’d introduce a perps product.
+With over $500 billion in volume flowing through perps DEXs in 2024, this presented a clear opportunity to capture a share of the market.

 Who are we building for?

-We wanted to understand who we were actually building for and what we were going to build so conducted research understand the following:
+We wanted to understand who we were actually building for and what we were going to build so we conducted research to understand the following:

 1